-Vision for Israel is a non-profit organization created by Barry and Batya Segal in 1994 out of the desire to help build and restore the Land.
+Vision for Israel is a non-profit organization founded by Barry and Batya Segal in 1994 out of the desire to help build and restore the Land.
 VFI freely provides aid to the poor and needy people, both Jewish and Arab, living in the nation of Israel today through The Joseph Storehouse, an international humanitarian aid center operating in the Judean Hills just outside of Jerusalem.

 People behind VFI

 Co-Founder of Vision for Israel

 Administrators and Coordinators for Germany, Austria and Switzerland

 Administrators and Coordinators for the Netherlands

 The story of Vision for Israel began in 1993 – long before the Second Intifada – when Barry Segal received a powerful vision that Israel would experience a time of plenty and then of anguish, similar to the Biblical tale of Joseph.
 Alongside his wife, Batya, Barry followed G-d's guidance and founded Vision for Israel, determined to help the poor and needy families in the Land.

 In 1994, this young ministry reached out and began offering financial aid to poor and needy families around Israel.
 During the course of this year, Vision for Israel was legally established as an official non-profit charitable organization in Israel and the U.S.A.